KhaosZen/khaoszen.github.io/_posts/2017-10-14-Fablab_X_Document_#3.markdown

 ![mesh2](http://oxygvbxux.bkt.clouddn.com/mesh2.png)

 #### Step 3 Driver Installation
-Go to the XYZ Printing [offical website](http://xyzprinting.com) and install the printing driver.
+Go to the XYZ Printing [offical website](http://xyzprinting.com) and install the printer driver.

 #### Step 4 Printer Configuration and Printing
 + Set up the model and decide which precision you want to print.